awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 + `ecs:Poll` – Allows the Amazon ECS container agent to communicate with the Amazon ECS control plane to report task state changes\.
 + `ecs:RegisterContainerInstance` – Allows a principal to register a container instance with a cluster\.
 This permission is used by the Amazon ECS container agent to register the Amazon EC2 instance with a cluster as well as to support resource tag propagation\.
 + `ecs:StartTelemetrySession` – Allows the Amazon ECS container agent to communicate with the Amazon ECS control plane to report health information and metrics for each container and task\.
++ `ecs:TagResource` – Allows the Amazon ECS container agent to tag cluster on creation and to tag container instances when they are registered to a cluster\.
 + `ecs:UpdateContainerInstancesState` – Allows a principal to modify the status of an Amazon ECS container instance\.
 This permission is used by the Amazon ECS container agent for Spot Instance draining\.
 For more information, see [Spot Instance Draining](container-instance-spot.md#spot-instance-draining)\.
 + `ecs:Submit*` – This includes the `SubmitAttachmentStateChanges`, `SubmitContainerStateChange`, and `SubmitTaskStateChange` API actions\.
 They're used by the Amazon ECS container agent to report state changes for each resource to the Amazon ECS control plane\.
 The `SubmitContainerStateChange` permission is no longer used by the Amazon ECS container agent but remains to ensure backwards compatibility\.
 + `ecr:GetAuthorizationToken` – Allows a principal to retrieve an authorization token\.
 The authorization token represents your IAM authentication credentials and can be used to access any Amazon ECR registry that the IAM principal has access to\.
 The authorization token received is valid for 12 hours\.